Free shipping on domestic orders over £40

 Desmond Tutu once said, ‘Do your little bit of good where you are; it’s those little bits of good put together that overwhelm the world.’
 Now think of the last time someone did something kind for you.
 How did it make you feel?
 Then think about the last act of kindness you gave to someone.
 Once again, how did it make you feel?
 Kindness often leaves a lasting impression on both the giver and the recipient; this is because kindness increases happiness and improves connections with others.
-It also aids your health and wellbeing.
-As a receiver of kindness, you may feel gratitude and an overwhelming feeling of warmth.
+It also aids your health and well-being.
+As a receiver of kindness, you may feel gratitude and overwhelming warmth.
 And as a giver of kindness, you may be grateful and thankful that you could help someone.
-So kindness can also spread gratitude in many ways.
+So, kindness can also spread gratitude in many ways.